54mu/SARS-CoV-2_BA.2_RIR1insertions/README.md

 if referring to this work pleas cite
 > The SARS-CoV-2 lineage BA.2 has independently acquired on multiple occasions short insertions at the spike N-terminal domain RIR1 site
 >
->  Greco and Gerdol, 2022
+>  Greco and Gerdol, 2022 (to be submitted, link incoming)